 d) Check the Optional updates list to see if there’s something that should be installed right away, especially the latest drivers.

 Note: In Windows 10 in the Advanced options menu section there was the option to pause updates for up to 35 days.
-That seems to be missing from Windows 11, at least for now.

 How To Resume Updates in Windows 11

 Resuming updates is just as straightforward.
 Head back to Settings – Windows Update and you’ll see a pause icon on top.

 Next to it, there’s a Resume updates button.
 Press it to return updates to normal.
 That’s it.

 Also read: learn how to disable automatic driver updates by Windows Update, how to uninstall minor Windows Updates.